3 Best Ways How to Get to Cozumel From Playa del Carmen & Beyond

 Related Reading: 8 Beachy Things to do on Cozumel Island

-3. Take a Vehicle Ferry to Cozumel from Playa del Carmen
+3. Take a Vehicle Ferry to Cozumel from Playa del Carmen: Another Way on How to Get to Cozumel

 Wondering if you can take your car to Cozumel?
 There are two ferry companies between Playa del Carmen and Cozumel that take vehicles: Ultramar and Transcaribe.